UI-Manufaktur/uim-cake/source/uim/cake/datasources/README.md

 This library exposes the following interfaces for creating a system that : the repository pattern and is compatible with the CakePHP framework:

-* `RepositoryInterface` - Describes the methods for a base repository class.
+* `IRepository` - Describes the methods for a base repository class.
 * `IEntity` - Describes the methods for a single result object.
 * `IResultSet` - Represents the idea of a collection of Entities as a result of a query.